azraerl/serenity/README.md

 **Path is a zero length string error**:

-This error occurs when you don't specify an installation folder in the installation before hitting run
+This error occurs when you don't specify an installation folder in the installation before hitting run.

 ## Post-Installation

 ### Game Folder

 The installation will create a copy of your Skyrim Special Edition game in `Instalation Folder/Stock Games`.
 This will then contain all the necessary files such as SKSE, ENB Binaries, Reshade Binaries and mod required dlls such as Engine Fixes.
-There is no need to copy anything to your Steam version of Skyrim as we will be running SKSE from within this folder to play the game
+There is no need to copy anything to your Steam version of Skyrim as we will be running SKSE from within this folder to play the game.

 ### ENB

 Serenity comes with [Rudy ENB for Cathedral Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/39113) included.

-If you want a different ENB.
-You can choose from a wide variety of ENBs on the Nexus that support Cathedral Weathers.
-To replace the ENB installed.
-Delete the enbcache folder, enbseries folder, enbseries.ini and replace those with the new ENB.
-You don't have to delete the enblocal.ini as that contains tweaks that don't affect how it looks but rather things like screenshot formats, vsync settings.
+If you want a different ENB, you can choose from a wide variety of ENBs on the Nexus that support Cathedral Weathers.
+To replace the ENB installed, delete the `enbcache` folder, `enbseries` folder, `enbseries.ini` and replace those with the new ENB.
+You don't have to delete the `enblocal.ini` as that contains tweaks that don't affect how it looks but rather things like screenshot formats, vsync settings.

+**Remember to disable `NightEyeENBFix.esp` on right panel if you're swapping away from Rudy ENB - otherwise you'll see red tint**

 ** **Remember to disable NightEyeENBFix.esp on right panel if you're swapping away from Rudy ENB - otherwise you'll see red tint** **